ShaneHarvey/specifications/source/transactions/transactions.rst

 A server selection error is labeled UnknownTransactionCommitResult
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Drivers add the UnknownTransactionCommitResult to a server selection
+Drivers add the "UnknownTransactionCommitResult" to a server selection
 error from commitTransaction, even if this is the first attempt to send
 commitTransaction.
 It is true in this case that the driver knows the
 result: the transaction is definitely not committed.
 However, the
-UnknownTransactionCommitResult label properly communicates to the
+"UnknownTransactionCommitResult" label properly communicates to the
 application that calling commitTransaction again may succeed.

 FAQ